NC3-LU/cases_web/_publications/ProtectingYourCompany.markdown

 The combination of these three factors make up the “risk”.

 <h3 class="titre-page" id="protecting-data">Protecting data</h3>
-As with data, business processes are known as primary assets (Classification of assets; risk management).
+As with data, business processes are known as primary assets ([Classification]({% link _knowhow/cisoapproach/SecurityPolicy-Classification.markdown %}) of [assets](-); [risk management]({% link _publications/RiskManagement.markdown %}).
 The first priority for making an IT setup secure relates to the protection of these primary assets.

 All entities have a particular interest in protecting their corporate data, especially with regard to information about the performance of their economic plan.
 Legal requirements, and even client expectations, also represent reasons which lead companies to protect specific data.